clojure-finance/cim-portfolio-clojure/README.md

 ## Usage

+Here's a video tutorial on running the program: [CIM Portfolio Tutorial](https://youtu.be/kpxD8rUBuFk)

 - Clone the github repository to your local computer.
 - Open the cloned folder in your terminal and run `lein gorilla`
 - Open the URL provided in the terminal in your browser of choice